 This bike is a Yamaha XS1100 1979 better known as “eleven”.
 It took approximately 3 months to build because of the level of fabrication that went into it.
 It is a personal project that I bought because someone was selling it cheap.
 To be honest I’m not really a fan of these big Japanese 4-cylinder engines.
 I don’t find the aesthetics of these bikes interesting,, especially the engines, so I decided this would be a build that was more about achieving a new look for this vanilla looking bike.

-Unlike most jobs done in my workshop where most of my employees are involved using their different specialties, this motorcycle was done mainly by myself with my own hands.
-The basic concept was to conceal the engine, so I thought first of the GP race bikes from the 60's with vibrant colors and racing livery.
-However after some more thought I decided a metallic finish with some post-apocalyptic touches would be better.
+Unlike most jobs which are done in my workshop, this motorcycle was done mainly by myself with my own hands.
+The basic concept was to conceal the engine, so I thought first of the GP race bikes from the 60’s with vibrant colors and racing livery.
+However, after some more thought, I decided a metallic finish with some post-apocalyptic touches would be better.
 Maybe Mad Max left a lasting impression on me when I was young!

 We used a modified gas tank from a Yamaha Triplex the rear cowl has the silhouette of a bullet and it’s flanked by tiny led lamps that are mounted into the frame tubing.
 The tail light and headlamp units are held in place by riveted aluminium plate to add a touch of aeronautic style and to the right of the headlamp is a vintage fog lamp from the 40’s which has been mounted using the piston rod from small block car.